Kaiserreich/Kaiserreich-4-Bug-Reports/.github/ISSUE_TEMPLATE/peace-annexations-&-partitions.md

 ---
-name: Peace Conferences
+name: Peace - Annexations & Partitions
-about: For any issues connected to peace conferences.
-This doesn't include annexation events
+about: For any issues connected to annexation or partition events, though not peace conferences
 title: Tag of Nation(s) Affected - Summary of Issue
-labels: Peace Conferences
+labels: Peace - Annexations & Partitions
-assignees: 'Rylock'
+assignees: ''

 ---